Saketjha19/sj-machinelearning/README.md

 📌 Features:

-Content-Based Filtering: Recommends movies based on movie descriptions and other features.
+Content-Based Filtering: Recommends movies based on movie descriptions and other features using cosine similarity.
-Collaborative Filtering: Suggests movies based on user interactions and preferences.
+Collaborative Filtering: Suggests movies based on user interactions and preferences using knn.
 Hybrid Model: Combines content-based and collaborative filtering for better recommendations.
 Streamlit Deployment: A user-friendly web interface to interact with the recommendation models.